pytransitions/transitions/README.md

 ### <a name="transitions"></a>Transitions
 Some of the above examples already illustrate the use of transitions in passing, but here we'll explore them in more detail.

-As with states, each transition is represented internally as its own object--an instance of class `Transition`.
+As with states, each transition is represented internally as its own object – an instance of class `Transition`.
 The quickest way to initialize a set of transitions is to pass a dictionary, or list of dictionaries, to the `Machine` initializer.
 We already saw this above:

 ```python
 transitions = [